NotAShelf/nyx/README.md

 ## Credits & Special Thanks to

-### Awesome People
+[atrocious abstractions]: ./lib/builders.nix

-My special thanks go to [fufexan](https://github.com/fufexan) for convincing me to use NixOS and sticking around to answer my most stupid and deranged questions, as well as my atrocious abstractions.
+My special thanks go to [fufexan](https://github.com/fufexan) for convincing me to use NixOS and sticking around to answer my most stupid and deranged questions, as well as my [atrocious abstractions].

 And to [sioodmy](https://github.com/sioodmy) which my configuration is initially based on.
 The simplicity of his configuration flake allowed me to take a foothold in the Nix world.